eknovoa/world_life_expectancy/README.md

 2. I checked for duplicate rows based on country and year columns.
 I did this sql code differently than the project did in the course.
 Please see file, "remove-duplicates".
 I identified that these three countries had duplicate rows: Ireland, Senegal, and Zimbabwe.
    <img width="183" alt="Screenshot 2025-03-05 at 7 00 02 PM" src="https://github.com/user-attachments/assets/7ad5b02a-0ab9-4100-8fe4-2fe98410a855" />
 3. Before removing the duplicates that I identified based on the row_id per country.
 I created a backup table so that we would have an original table that remains untouched and the second table I can delete duplicate rows safely.
+4. Dealt with missing data in the life_expectancy column, only a few rows in certain countries needed to be categorized as "developing" or "developed".
+The SQL statements can be found in the following file: missing-data